K7MDL2/IC-705-BLE-Serial-Example/README.md

 So as of Aug 4, I think the Decoder_Sinple version is a pretty robust template to add fancy UI, SD card config, band decoder and PTT breakout, etc.  This for me was my first BLE project, jsut happenm o pick one that seems to have an undocumented inteface to the radio.
 Also the examples for BLE UART all seems to be server side.
 Another oddity is Icom chose to make the RX and TX characteristic UUIDs the same, most products are different IDs.
 I assume this is because CI-V is a simplex bus.

-While he reconnection is far beter, the longer yu use and look at the debug, there are still issues.
-Ther is what looks like a scnario that tries to write to a connection that is not ready yet.
-YOU have to tunr on Error level debug to see the events.
+While he reconnection is far beter, the longer you use and look at the debug, there are still issues.
+There is what looks like a scenario that tries to write to a connection that is not ready yet.
+You have to turn on Error level debug to see the events.
 I also spotted a crash reboots.
 So not out of woods yet.

-I think the BLE address think is still an open issue.
-When a connection is down for long enough it seems like you have to (at times) re-pair to reconnect.
-Maybe it needs a valid BT address to correctly remember your connection.
-It feels like it takes a long disconnect time for the radio to lose that memory.
-Maybe something times out.
+When I thought everything was working I later found nothing or little works.
+I now think much of this was due to my trying to track the state of each message success and BLE link status.
+When changing the contents of the ID or Name message there replies stopped so the state engine failed.
+Now I understand better when you get replies  and when you don't so I think it will be more sane now.
+I just look for the final success message and track the BLE link status which is how you know about connection failures/rejections.
+For this I am now using isConnected() (when there is a valid pointer).